Lercher/MonitorDictionary/Readme.md

   counters
 * such a mutatable consists of multiple CLR objects that cannot be aggregated or locked individually (deadlock danger)
+* multiple, separatly syncronized threads change a single mutatable that don't have access to an individual lock

 In a multithreaded environment, you can and might want to change these mutatables with different keys concurrently, but you have to